amurrell/DockerLocal/README.md

       > 20.04
     - db-image
       > mariadb:10.5.8
+    - nvm-version (nodejs version)
+      > 16.14.2
 ```

 If you `cat versions/php-version` you'll see the contents are just the version:

 ```
-7.4
+8.0
 ```

 You can overide any of these by copying the file and renaming to prepend override.
 Eg.

 ```
-echo "7.3" > versions/override-php-version
+echo "7.4" > versions/override-php-version
 ```

 #### Changing existing DB image version

 If you have an **existing database with data in it** using one image (eg. mysql) and you plan to switch to another (eg. mariadb), then you will need to backup your database, remove the docker volume, re-import your data.

 **Note:** This is not an issue if you are changing the version of the same db image type (eg. mariadb:10.5.8 -> mariadb:10.6).